Shaerdan/GANplayground/README.md

 2. explore theoretical explanation to explain the difference in sensitivity of different combination of networks to hyperparameters.
 3. explore more complex dataset

+20/04/2021
+Bug alert: interupt the training to save the model, and then load to retrain the model, this procudure seems to have been creating issues on the quality of the image generator, I am currently investigating